2025–26 Myanmar general election: Revisions to the existing system

 In December 2021, the junta-appointed Union Electoral Commission convened with 60 political parties on the electoral system.
 The cohort determined that it would be advisable to switch to a system of party-list proportional representation (PR).
 The largest remainder method will be used, and the lists will be closed, although there may be a switch to open lists "when the level of education of the electorate and the political tide rises".
 The townships will be merged into districts for constituencies.

-Observers and anti-junta factions have criticised the change in electoral system for politically motivated, aimed at increasing the junta's electoral performance.
+Observers and anti-junta factions have criticised the change in the electoral system as politically motivated, aimed at increasing the junta's electoral performance.
 In 2014, the Amyotha Hluttaw had previously approved a switch to the PR system, but it was not pursued further by the Pyithu Hluttaw for being "unconstitutional."
 The PR system also implies larger multi-member constituencies, which could enable the military to avoid having to cancel elections in insecure regions.

 On 26 January 2023, the military junta issued the Political Parties Registration Law to force political parties to re-register within 60 days, or face automatic dissolution.
 The law also introduced new financial (possessing at least in funds), party membership (having 100,000 members, an increase from 1,000), and logistical requirements (contesting half of all constituencies and operating party offices in half of all townships), effectively aimed at limiting electoral participation to few national parties like the USDP.
 The NLD, SNLD, and 38 other parties were disbanded by the law on 28 March.